ten formal aphorisms

 6.

-Forms in nature possess an integral relationship between appearance as a formal ground and function as required for the activities of life—yet this does not render the world of non-human-made things formally determined.
-Rather, the world itself is intensely creative—even, artistic—in so far as a central basis of real artistry is the firm connection between the appearance and actionability of form.
-The snake is the perfect metaphor, and paradigmatic instantiation, of this relationship, of the unity or immanence of function and form.
+With forms in nature there is an integral relationship between appearance as the formal ground and function as the activity of life, yet this relation does not render the world of non-human-made things formally determined.
+Rather, the world itself is intensely creative, even artistic, in so far as a central basis of real artistry is the firm connectability between the appearance and the actionability of form.
+The snake is the perfect metaphor and paradigmatic instantiation of this relationship, of the unity or immanence of function and form.

 7.

-When we use this word morphology—as in ‘morphology of art’—we take it to refer to the change of artistic forms through time.
-This is interesting, given that Morph-ology literally means form-logic—nothing more nor nothing less.
-In biology, morphology refers to the study of the structural form of the organism.
-In linguistics, morphology refers to the study of how words convey meaning.
-In each of these contexts, morphology especially requires breaking the form of the organism or the word down to its smallest elements, and then using these smallest formal elements to understand the greatest ones—that is, to understand complexity as a real complex of smaller formal units which, taken together, produce larger forms.
-Morphological studies of the organism and of language understand that form, in other words, exists at not only one but at multiple levels, and that the analysis of form must not isolate just one of these levels but understand them in integral relation.
-In art history, if morphology is taken to refer to the development of forms of art through history, it seems that we have forgotten—so focused on the forms of history only, and the role of art as a support of these—to recall the force of art’s own form, form that is always in-part of history, and in-part resistant to it, in our morphological analyses.
-That is, if we are not to be mere historians who take up art as a particularly useful object for the analysis of history’s own form-logics, then the forms of art must be taken as critical elements of the complex of art history; lest art history become entirely co-opted by history proper, and the forms of art co-opted by historical ones, even the smallest formal unit must be taken to be always and at all times not only observable and analyzable within the (historical) development of art, but also within a formal one.
+When we use this word morphology, as in ‘morphology of art’, we take it to refer to the change of artistic forms through time.
+This is interesting, given that morph-ology literally means form-logic, nothing more nor nothing less.
+In biology, morphology refers to the study of the structural form of the organism, and in linguistics, morphology refers to the study of how words convey meaning.
+In each of these contexts, morphology requires the breaking of form (of the organism, or the word) down into the smallest of units, and then using these smallest of units in order to understand the greatest ones.
+That is, morphology in these contexts understands complexity as a real complex of smaller forms which, taken together, produce larger ones.
+Lest art history become co-opted by history proper, and the forms of art co-opted by historical ones, even the smallest formal unit must be taken to be always and at all times not only observable and analyzable within the (historical) development of art, but also within the formal one.

 8.